-Biogas is known as an environmentally-friendly energy source because it alleviates two major environmental problems simultaneously:
+Biogas is known as an environment-friendly energy source because it alleviates two major environmental problems simultaneously:

-1. The global waste epidemic that releases dangerous levels of methane gas every day.
+1. The global waste epidemic releases dangerous levels of methane gas every day.

-2. The reliance on fossil fuel energy to meet global energy demand.
+2. We rely on fossil fuel energy to meet global energy demand.

-Because the organic material decomposes in a liquid environment, nutrients present in the waste dissolve into the water and Because the organic material decomposes in a liquid environment, nutrients in the waste dissolve into the water and create a nutrient-rich sludge, typically used as fertilizer for plants.
-This fertilizer output is generated on a daily basis, and therefore is a highly productive by-product of anaerobic digestion.
+Because the organic material decomposes in a liquid environment, nutrients in the waste dissolve into the water and Because the organic material decomposes in a liquid environment, nutrients in the waste dissolve into the water and create a nutrient-rich sludge, typically used as fertilizer for plants.
+This fertilizer output is generated daily and therefore is a highly productive by-product of anaerobic digestion.

-To produce biogas, organic matter ferments with the help of bacterial communities.
-Four stages of fermentation move the organic material from their initial composition into their biogas state.
+Organic matter ferments with the help of bacterial communities to produce biogas.
+Four stages of fermentation move the organic material from its initial composition into a biogas state.

 1. The first stage of the digestion process is the hydrolysis stage.
-In the hydrolysis stage insoluble organic polymers (such as carbohydrates) are broken down, making it accessible to the next stage of bacteria called acidogenic bacteria.
+In the hydrolysis stage, insoluble organic polymers (such as carbohydrates) are broken down, making them accessible to the next stage of bacteria called acidogenic bacteria.

-2. The acideogenic bacteria convert sugars and amino acids into carbon dioxide, hydrogen, ammonia, and organic acids.
+2. The acidogenic bacteria convert sugars and amino acids into carbon dioxide, hydrogen, ammonia, and organic acids.

-3. At the third stage the acetogenic bacteria convert the organic acids into acetic acid, hydrogen, ammonia, and carbon dioxide.
+3. At the third stage, the acetogenic bacteria convert the organic acids into acetic acid, hydrogen, ammonia, and carbon dioxide.
 This process makes the final step possible with the help of methanogens.

-4. The methanogens convert these final components into methane and carbon dioxide- which can then be used as a flammable, green energy.
+4. The methanogens convert these final components into methane and carbon dioxide, which can be used as flammable, green energy.

 History of Biogas

-This anaerobic process of decomposition (or fermentation) of organic matter happens all around us in nature, and has been happening for a very long time.
-In fact, the bacteria that break down organic material into biogas are some of the oldest multi-celled organisms on the planet.
-Human use of biogas, of course doesn’t go thatfar back, however, some anecdotal evidence traces the first uses of biogas to the Assyrians in the 10th century and the Persians in the 16th century.
+This anaerobic process of decomposition (or fermentation) of organic matter happens all around us in nature and has been happening for a very long time.
+The bacteria that break down organic material into biogas are some of the oldest multi-celled organisms on the planet.
+Human use of biogas, of course, doesn’t go that far back.
+Anecdotal evidence traces the first uses of biogas to the Assyrians and the Persians in the 10th and 16th centuries.
 More recently, the 20th century has brought about a renaissance of both industrial and small-scale biogas systems.

-In the 18th century it became clear to Flemish chemist Jan Baptise van Helmont that decomposing organic matter produced a combustible gas.
+In the 18th century, it became clear to Flemish chemist Jan Baptise van Helmont that decomposing organic matter produced a combustible gas.
 Soon after, John Dalton and Humphrey Davy clarified that this flammable gas was methane.
-The first major anaerobic digestion plant dates back to 1859 in Bombay.
-Not long after, in 1898, the UK used anaerobic digestion to convert sewage into biogas, which was then used to light street lamps.
+The first significant anaerobic digestion plant dates back to 1859 in Bombay.
+In 1898, the UK used anaerobic digestion to convert sewage into biogas, then used to light street lamps.
 For the next century, anaerobic digestion was primarily used as a means to treat municipal wastewater.
 When the price of fossil fuels rose in the 1970’s industrial anaerobic digestion plants increased in popularity and efficiency.

 Both India and China began developing small-scale biogas digesters for farmers around the 1960’s.
-The goal was to decrease energy poverty in rural areas, and make cleaner cooking fuels more accessible in remote areas.
-Close to one third of the global population still uses firewood and other biomass for energy, causing devastating health and environmental problems.
-(Link to blog post on developing countries).
+The goal was to decrease energy poverty in rural areas and make cleaner cooking fuels more accessible in remote areas.
+Close to one-third of the global population still uses firewood and other biomass for energy, causing devastating health and environmental problems.

-In India the popular model is known as the floating drum digester, and China’s preferred biogas model is called the fixed dome digester.
+In India, the popular model is the floating drum digester, and China’s preferred biogas model is the fixed dome digester.

-Since then, family-sized biogas units are gaining more attention and popularity as both a means of reducing household waste and as a means of providing clean renewable energy to families throughout the world.
-In the past 15 years, countries around the globe are adopting biogas programs to make both household biogas systems and larger anaerobic digestion plants accessible, efficient, and convenient.
-As landfills get illegally overloaded, and as the release of methane poses more worrying problems, the benefits of using biogas systems to convert waste into energy are increasingly more relevant and important.
+Since then, family-sized biogas units have been gaining more attention and popularity as both a means of reducing household waste and providing clean, renewable energy to families throughout the world.
+In the past 15 years, countries around the globe have been adopting biogas programs to make both household biogas systems and larger anaerobic digestion plants accessible, efficient, and convenient.
+As landfills get illegally overloaded, and the release of methane poses more worrying problems, the benefits of biogas systems become more relevant and important.

 Many Uses of Biogas:

 Small-scale systems are typically used for digesting animal waste.
 And newer family-size systems are designed to digest food waste.
-The resulting biogas can be used in several ways including: gas, electricity, heat, and transportation fuels.
+The resulting biogas can be used in gas, electricity, heat, and transportation fuels.

 Another example of the diversified uses of biogas is the First Milk plant.
-One of the UK’s biggest cheese makers is building an anaerobic digestion plant that will process dairy residues and convert into bio-methane for the gas grid.
-New anaerobic digestion plants like these with fascinating stories keep popping up every day!
+One of the UK’s biggest cheesemakers is building an anaerobic digestion plant to process dairy residues and convert them into bio-methane for the gas grid.
+New anaerobic digestion plants like these with fascinating stories keep popping up every day.

 Small-Scale Biogas Systems

-Small-scale, or family-size biogas digesters are most frequently found in India and China.
-However, the demand for such units is growing rapidly throughout the world thanks to more advanced and convenient technologies, such as HomeBiogas.
-As the modern world is producing more and more waste, individuals are eager to find ecologic ways to treat their trash.
+Small-scale or family-size biogas digesters are most frequently found in India and China.
+However, the demand for such units is growing fast thanks to more advanced and convenient technologies, such as HomeBiogas.
+As the modern world produces more and more waste, individuals are eager to find ecological ways to treat their trash.

 Traditional systems typically found in India and China focus on animal waste.
-Due to a lack of energy in rural areas combined with a surplus of animal manure, biogas digesters are very popular, useful, and even life-changing.
-In many developing countries, biogas digesters are even subsidized and advocated by the government and local ministries, who see the variety of benefits produced from using biogas.
-In addition to having a clean renewable energy provide gas in the kitchen, many families make extensive use of the fertilizer by-product that biogas digesters provide.
+Due to a lack of energy in rural areas combined with a surplus of animal manure, biogas digesters are very popular, practical, and even life-changing.
+In many developing countries, biogas digesters are even subsidized and advocated by the government and local ministries, who see various biogas benefits.
+In addition to having clean, renewable energy that provides gas in the kitchen, many families make extensive use of the fertilizer by-product that biogas digesters provide.

 In African countries, some biogas users even turn a profit by selling the bio-slurry by-product produced by biogas systems.
-This bio-slurry is different from the liquid fertilizer that is produced daily.
-Bio-slurry refers to the most decomposed stage of the organic matter, after it has been broken down in the system.
-Bio-slurry sinks to the bottom of the biogas system, and with the help of modern units like HomeBiogas, is easily emptied out once accrued (usually an annual process).
-This bio-slurry is in fact a nutrient-dense sludge that provides lots of benefits to soil, and can increase productivity of vegetable gardens.
+This bio-slurry is different from the liquid fertilizer that is made daily.
+Bio-slurry refers to the most decomposed stage of the organic matter after it has been broken down in the digester.
+Bio-slurry sinks to the bottom of the biogas system, and with the help of modern units like HomeBiogas, is quickly emptied once accrued (usually an annual process).
+This bio-slurry is, in fact, a nutrient-dense sludge that provides lots of benefits to soil and can increase the productivity of vegetable gardens.

 Biogas is a technology that mimics nature’s ability to give back.
 Both industrial-size and family-size biogas units are becoming incredibly popular and relevant in today’s world.
-As the application and efficiency grows, biogas can make a significant impact on reducing greenhouse gases.
+As the application grows, biogas can make a significant impact on reducing greenhouse gases.
 Biogas is applicable both in underdeveloped and industrialized countries as a clean energy source and a renewable means of treating organic waste.